 AAS 2023 CALL FOR PROPOSALS

-On behalf of the Program Committee for the Association for Asian Studies, I am pleased to issue the Call for Proposals for the AAS 2023 Annual Conference to be held March 16-19, 2023 at the Hynes Convention Center and the Boston Sheraton Hotel in Boston, Massachusetts.
+On behalf of the Program Committee for the Association for Asian Studies, I am pleased to issue the Call for Proposals for the AAS 2023 Annual Conference to be held March 16-19, 2023 in Boston, Massachusetts at the Hynes Convention Center and the Boston Sheraton Hotel.

 We are pleased to invite colleagues in Asian studies to submit proposals for Organized Panels, Roundtables, Workshops, and Individual Papers.
 We welcome proposals from all disciplines, and particularly encourage Asia-focused scholars in the social sciences and arts disciplines.
 The program committee seeks sessions that will advance knowledge about Asian regions and, by extension, will enrich teaching about Asia at all levels.
 Membership in AAS is not required to submit a proposal nor to present at the conference.

 If you have any questions regarding proposal submissions that are not answered in this Call for Proposals or the FAQs, please contact the AAS at AASconference@asianstudies.org.

 We look forward to an exciting and intellectually stimulating conference in Boston.